Aggrathon/A-Maze-Generator/README.md

 ## Algorithm Structure

-TODO: Write More here
+The algorithm is essentially a combination of two existing maze algorithms, Wilson's and Kruskal's (short descriptions below), with the idea of premade structures.
 The implementation is based on a four step process:

 1. Generate/Define Structures:
     - Start by creating the maze area and any static features, eg. start,